suvasanket/oz.nvim/README.md

      -- Oil integration
      oil = {
-         CurEntryAsync = true, -- If false, run in oz_term instead of running asynchronously in the background CurEntryFullpath = true, -- If false, only the file or directory name will be used (instead of the full path) CurEntryDelimiter_Char = "$", -- This character is used to define the pre- and post-entry parts in commands
+         cur_entry_async = true, -- If false, run in oz_term instead of running asynchronously in the background cur_entry_fullpath = true, -- If false, only the file or directory name will be used (instead of the full path) cur_entry_splitter = "$", -- This character is used to define the pre- and post-entry parts in commands

          mappings = {
-             Term = "<leader>av", -- Execute a shell command using oz_term
+             term = "<leader>av", -- Execute a shell command using oz_term
-             Compile = "<leader>ac", -- Execute a shell command using compile-mode cur_entry_cmd = "<C-g>", -- Execute a command on the entry (file or directory) under the cursor show_keybinds = "g?", -- Override the existing `g?` mapping },
+             compile = "<leader>ac", -- Execute a shell command using compile-mode cur_entry_cmd = "<C-g>", -- Execute a command on the entry (file or directory) under the cursor show_keybinds = "g?", -- Override the existing `g?` mapping },